Mary Surratt: Execution

 Construction of the gallows for the hanging of the conspirators condemned to death began immediately on July 5, after the execution order was signed.
 It was constructed in the south part of the Arsenal courtyard, was 12 ft high and about 20 sqft in size.
 Rath, who oversaw the preparations for the executions, made the nooses.
 Tired of making nooses and thinking that the government would never hang a woman, he made Surratt's noose the night before the execution with five loops rather than the regulation's seven.
 He tested the nooses that night by tying them to a tree limb and a bag of buckshot and then tossing the bag to the ground (the ropes held).
 Civilian workers did not want to dig the graves out of superstitious fear, so Rath asked for volunteers among the soldiers at the Arsenal and received more help than he needed.

 At noon on July 6, Surratt was informed she would be hanged the next day.
 She wept profusely.
 She was joined by two Catholic priests (Jacob Walter and B.F.
 Wiget) and her daughter Anna.
-Father Jacob remained with her almost until her death.
+Father Walter remained with her almost until her death.
 Her menstrual problems had worsened, and she was in such pain and suffered from such severe cramps that the prison doctor gave her wine and medication.
 She repeatedly asserted her innocence.
 She spent the night on her mattress, weeping and moaning in pain and grief, ministered to by the priests.
 Anna left her mother's side at 8 a.m. on July 7 and went to the White House to beg for her mother's life one last time.
 Her entreaty rejected, she returned to the prison and her mother's cell at about 11 a.m.
 The soldiers began testing the gallows about 11:25 a.m.; the sound of the tests unnerved all the prisoners.
 Shortly before noon, Mary Surratt was taken from her cell and then allowed to sit in a chair near the entrance to the courtyard.
 The heat in the city that day was oppressive.
 By noon, it had already reached 92.3 F. The guards ordered all visitors to leave at 12:30 p.m.
 When she was forced to part from her mother, Anna's hysterical screams of grief could be heard throughout the prison.